 End of an Era

 The valley’s canal boom years didn’t last very long.
 Railroads began to compete with the canal by the mid-1800s and were used more than the canal after the Civil War.
 The canals could only operate March to November, depending on ice, and at 4 miles per hour.
 Trains could operate all year and the early ones could go about 15 miles per hour.
 However, the Ohio & Erie Canal was still carrying coal north for Great Lakes boats and passengers south to Portsmouth in the early 1900s.

-Boston Store Visitor Center is a restored 1836 warehouse building where you can see canal boat-building exhibits.
-The park’s Canal Visitor Center was once a tavern, a general store, and a residence.
+The park’s Canal Exploration Center was once a tavern, a general store, and a residence.
 Today it has displays about life along the canal.
-Outside the Canal Visitor Center is a restored canal lock where 21st century citizens can learn a bit about 19th-century canal technology and history.
+Outside the Canal Exploration Center is a restored canal lock where 21st century citizens can learn a bit about 19th-century canal technology and history.

 Last updated: April 27, 2020